-Proposals approved in the fall will appear in the catalog publication the following spring semester.
+Course X/Y = new curriculum or major course or program modification

-Proposals approved in spring will not appear in the catalog until the following year:
+Proposals approved in the fall can be offered the following summer semester.

-Course X, submitted and approved in fall 2010 can be offered for the 1st time in fall 2011.
+Proposals approved in spring can be offered the following year in the summer semester:

-Course Y, submitted and approved in spring 2011, can be offered for the 1st time in fall 2012.
+Course X, submitted and approved in fall 2014can be offered for the 1st time in summer 2015.

-Course X/Y – stand for: new/ modified course, new/modified degree or certificate
+Course Y, submitted and approved in spring 2015, can be offered for the 1st time in summer 2016.

 Course Scheduling

-New courses cannot be added to the schedule until they are approved by the Chancellor’s Office.
+New courses and major modifications, including changes in units, requisites, advisories, limitation on enrollment, grading option, cannot be added to the schedule of classes until they are approved by the Chancellor’s Office.

 To Be Arranged (TBA) Hours